revpriest/fudz/README.md

 ## Use

-You added it in yourwebsite.com/fudz/ then say you want an RSS feed of a twitter user, you just use
+If you added it in yourwebsite.com/fudz/ then, say you want an RSS feed of a mastodon user, you just use

 ```
 yourwebsite.com/fudz/mastou/boing.world/pre